 Debbie Bliss by Debbie Bliss

-Debbie Bliss has her own brand of highly successful hand-knitting yarns which are sold worldwide.
-She is also the most published knitwear designer, with over 35 books, 20 booklets and her own magazine. and she was awarded with an MBE in the Queen’s 2015 Birthday Honours List for her services to hand knitting and the craft industry.
+Debbie Bliss has a brand of highly successful hand-knitting yarns.
+She’s the most published knitwear designer, with over 35 books, 20 booklets and magazine.
+She was awarded an MBE in the Queen’s 2015 Birthday Honours List for her services to hand knitting and the craft industry.

 One Lupine Fiber by Jodi Clayton

 Jodi started her business because of her deep love for wool and natural fibers.
-She then started to blog for her to share to everyone her talent and knowledge in knitting.
+She blogs to share her talent and knowledge in knitting.

-What We Love: One Lupine Fiber carries a wide variety of fibers from Maine-raised sources so you’re able to have the best at your fingertips for your own projects.
-Whether you’re a spinner, felter, weaver, crocheter, knitter, or all of those things, their selection ensures that your creations are beautiful and enduring.
+I Love: One Lupine Fiber carries a wide variety of fibers from Maine-raised sources so you’re able to have the best at your fingertips for your projects.

 Mother of Purl by Lauren McElroy

-What We Love: The patterns designed by Mother of Purl are inspiring and very unique.
-The historically inspired outfits that she designs are fascinating.
+I Love: The patterns designed by Mother of Purl are inspiring and unique.
+The historically inspired outfits she designs are fascinating.